thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/2. Configure Your Feed/fire-app-builder-load-media-feed.md

 To load a static feed that is packaged inside your app:

 1. Open the **DataLoadManagerConfig.json** file (located in **app > assets > configurations**).
-2. Change the value for **data_downloader.impl** to `com.amazon.dataloader.datadownloader.BasicFileBasedDownloaderConfig`.
+2. Change the value for **data_downloader.impl** to `com.amazon.dataloader.datadownloader.BasicFileBasedDataDownloader`.
 3. Open the **BasicFileBasedDownloaderConfig.json** file (located in **app > assets > configurations**).
 4. If desired, you can rename the XML file: